yyynnot/Take-Home-Lab/README.md

 ## 🔧 Lab Environment Setup

-1. **Connect the hardware**: Refer to the printed basic setup guide included in you [Basic Setup](https://github.com/yyynnot/Take-Home-Lab/wiki/Basic-Setup).
+1. **Connect the hardware**: Refer to the printed basic setup guide included in you [Basic Setup](https://github.com/yyynnot/Take-Home-Lab/wiki/Basic-Setup)
 2. **Access router CLI** via console cable using:
    - SecureCRT(Recommended)
-   - PuTTY(Free) or
+   - PuTTY(Free)
 3. **Power on all devices**, verify LED indicators, and begin configuration.

 ---

 ## 🏁 Ready to Start?

 Let’s get building.
-Power on your lab and begin with **[Task 1 – Setup & Cable Management](https://github.com/yyynnot/Take-Home-Lab/wiki)** 🚀
+Power on your lab and begin with **[Task 1 – Setup & Cable Management](https://github.com/yyynnot/Take-Home-Lab/wiki)**
 Stay consistent, stay curious.
 Rivan Home Labs is here to turn theory into real-world skills.

 ---